 How I facilitate Colon Hydrotherapy addresses the Mechanics and Functions of our soma.
 By engaging how the PNS operates and processes sensory input through the Somatic (SoNS), I am convinced the body and mind can truly be reprogrammed.
 The Autonomic (ANS) and Enteric (ENS) are subdivisions of the PNS with the nervous systems being vital to homeostasis.
 The PNS has direct control over digestion and elimination.

-During my forty-four years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.
+During my forty-five years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.

 I hope others will become educated towards physiology, understanding that getting the poo out is not the real purpose or goal for Colon Hydrotherapy, at least not for me.
 Rather, correct education of the client is essential if we are to truly serve others.